 Summer Reading Program

-The Summer Reading Program is a fun way to challenge yourself to read more over the Summer!
+Summer Reading with your library is a fun way to challenge yourself to read more over the Summer!
 For students, reading over summer break can prevent summer learning loss and help them start the next school year out on the right page.

 Frequently Asked Questions

 Everyone!
 We have programs for pre-K, kids, teens, and adults.
 Even if your child is too young to read on their own you can sign up and read with them!